r-fameli/r-fameli.github.io/src/content/blog/job-search.md

 There are tons of custom job boards, so you can choose whatever board is most relevant to you.
-I primarily used LinkedIn with filters applied through Chrome extensions as well as BuiltIn.
+I primarily used LinkedIn with filters applied through Chrome extensions as well as Built In.
 [Hiring Cafe](https://hiring.cafe/) also often had other jobs listed.
 Applying early is highly important right now, due to the sheer volume of applicants that any job posting gets, especially for those posted on LinkedIn.
-I tried to apply to jobs within the day, or within the past 3 days once the day had been exhausted.
+I tried to apply to jobs posted that same day, or from the past 3 days once same-day postings had been exhausted.
 I was successful with landing interviews on jobs posted on LinkedIn despite the high number of other applicants.

 I grew tired of checking these boards every day.
-However, scraping LinkedIn is increasingly difficult using convential scraping technologies.
+However, scraping LinkedIn is increasingly difficult using conventional scraping technologies.
 I eventually found that I could automate the process using
 [Kimi WebBridge](https://www.kimi.com/features/webbridge), a browser automation tool for AI agents.
 Refer to the job application agent repository for more info